jordanbtucker/ff7r-modding/font/README.md

 The `*.uexp` file for font data has the following known structure so far.

 ```
  Offset  Data Type         Info
-0x0000  8 bytes           Unknown information
+ 0x0000  6 bytes           Unknown information.
+If the data is 0x010201050000,
+                           read an additional 2 bytes of unknown information.
-0x0008  32-bit integer    The number of characters in the font
++0x0000  32-bit integer    The number of characters in the font.

-0x000C  For each character (relative offsets follow):
++0x0004  For each character (relative offsets follow):

-0x0000  UTF-16 code unit  The current character
++0x0000  UTF-16 code unit  The current character.
-0x0002  16-bit integer    The texture index where the character resides
+ 0x0002  16-bit integer    The texture index where the character resides.
-0x0004  16-bit integer    The X coordinate of the character on the texture map
+ 0x0004  16-bit integer    The X coordinate of the character on the texture
+                           map.
-0x0006  16-bit integer    The Y coordinate of the character on the texture map
+ 0x0006  16-bit integer    The Y coordinate of the character on the texture
+                           map.
-0x0008  16-bit integer    The width of the character on the texture map
+ 0x0008  16-bit integer    The width of the character on the texture map.
-0x000A  16-bit integer    The height of the character on the texture map
+ 0x000A  16-bit integer    The height of the character on the texture map.
  0x000C  6 bytes           Unknown information.
 Appears to be three more 16-bit
                            integers.
 Possibly information about baseline or
                            kerning.

         After all characters (relative offsets follow):
-0x0000  16 bytes          Unknown information.
++0x0000  16 bytes          Unknown information.
 Possibly a GUID.
 ```